-Potential contaminants in stockpiled material and buried building debris placed on both Complexes in North Side Park may include PCBs and lead-based paint.
+Potential contaminants in buried building debris placed on WSBP Sites 7, 8 & 9 in North Side Park may include PCBs and lead-based paint.
 Based on industry knowledge, these materials were used during building construction and maintenance in the early- to-mid 1900s.
 In addition, any chemicals or petroleum products used during GE operations may have caused contamination of building materials.